 - 10.1.1 Notes or worksheets prepared external to ILIMS (e.g. photos, sketches, DNA worksheets, electropherograms, etc.) will bear the date and scientist's initials or electronic user ID.
 These will be attached to ILIMS.
 Following approval of the assignment, the attached version will be considered the 'original' documentation and any hard copies will be destroyed. - 10.1.2 Each page of the ILIMS generated note packet will have the laboratory case number, scientist's initials and page number (in a form indicating page/total pages).
 Additionally, dates of analyses will be reflected throughout. - 10.1.3 All evidence submitted for biological screening should be transferred to the scientist, dated and initialed.
 This is the case regardless of whether or not they analyze the item of evidence (exceptions include cases where communication with investigator/attorney indicate analysis is no longer needed).
 Items taken into custody but not examined will be listed in the report. - 10.1.4 Evidence packaging will be documented for all items and will include the type of package and seal, whether the seal is initialed, labeling, and condition of package/seal if appropriate (e.g. torn, leaking, partially open, etc.).
 Differences between evidence descriptions on a package, in ILIMS and/or what the evidence is once opened should be noted. - 10.1.5 Whenever feasible, every attempt should be made to gain entry into the evidence without breaking the original seals.
-Any seal altered or created by a scientist will bear their initials and date across the seal. - 10.1.6 Evidence descriptions should be "unique" inasmuch as possible (i.e., one pair blue jeans is NOT adequate).
-They should include, as appropriate and necessary for identification, colors, sizes (measurements where appropriate- e.g., knife and blade), manufacturer, model, brand, serial
+Any seal altered or created by a scientist will bear their initials and date across the seal. - 10.1.6 Evidence descriptions may include, as appropriate and necessary for identification, colors, sizes (measurements where appropriate- e.g., knife and blade), manufacturer, model, brand, serial numbers or other identifiers.